Vidoll: 2003 - 2007: Undercode

-2005
+Vidoll's official fan club "Ningyou Kan" began with a concert on Nov 11, 2004.

+On December 15 two mini-albums and a DVD were released.
+The Mini Albums, Mukashi Natsukashi Ningyoushuu: Sono Ichi (Number One) and Sono Ni (Number Two) featured new recordings of previously released songs with the current lineup.
+The songs were re-arranged to match how they were being played live, and quickly sold out all 10,000 copies.
+The DVD Ningyou Kai PV contained two Music Videos, one for "Ningyo" and one for "F-Stein to M".

-On January 1, Vidoll's official fan club "Ningyou Kan" began.
-In March Vidoll had a One-man tour only for members of their fan club, for a total of 8 shows.
+In March 2005, Vidoll had a solo tour only for members of their fan club, for a total of 8 shows.
+The Live DVD "Mijin Kakumei~Saishuu Kaukumei Yokokubi 1229~" contained footage from their concert December 29th the previous year.

-The Live DVD "Mijin Kakumei~Saishuu Kaukumei Yokokubi 1229~ was released, with over 3 hours of live footage.
-A special single and Music video (Remind Story) was released in two versions, the Osaka version and Tokyo version on April 22 and 26th, sold at two of their one-man shows.

-On June 8, Mukashi Natsukashi Soushuuhen + Omake Tsuki was released.
-This is a re-release of the songs on the two "Mukashi Natsukashi Ningyoushuu" mini-albums, combined into one album, as the previous albums had quickly sold out all 10,000 copies.
-The "extra" was a music video on a DVD.
+On June 8, 2005 Mukashi Natsukashi Soushuuhen + Omake Tsuki was released.
+It contained songs from the previous Mukashi Natsukashi Ningyoushuu mini albums plus an "extra", a music video on a DVD.
 On July 13 another Live DVD, from their "Roman Kokuhaku" live was released.

+At the end of 2005, the singles "Shutdown" and "Chocoripeyes" both reached rank 33 on the Oricon Singles chart.
-On April 26, at the Roman Kokuhaku one-man live, Jui announced that members Hide and Yukine were leaving Vidoll at the end of June.
-Messages from each band member were quickly posted on Vidoll's official website confirming the band was staying together.
-Hide's message stated that though he loved the band, the members, and the fans, the hectic tour schedule was affecting his health.
-Yukine left for personal reasons.

-The band took one last tour "Toumeihanzai" before Hide and Yukine left on 6.26.
-This was a fan club only tour.
+On April 26, 2006, at the Roman Kokuhaku one-man live, Jui announced that members Hide and Yukine were leaving Vidoll at the end of June.
+The band took one last tour "Toumeihanzai" before Hide and Yukine left on June 26.
 The last concert with all the members was recorded and later released as a set of two DVDs through the fan club.

-On June 13, two new members: Shun (of CalorZe and Gossip) and Gil (Lilith), joined Vidoll.
+On June 13, 2006 two new members: Shun (of CalorZe and Gossip) and Gil (Lilith), joined Vidoll.
 Kisaki, the executive manager of Vidoll's label, Under Code Productions, announced that three of the label's bands, including Vidoll, would be "graduating" from the label.
-They signed to Sword Records.

-2007-2011
+Vidoll's last album on Undercode, "V.I.D ~Very Important Doll~" was released in November.

+In an interview with Make Magazine, Kisaki revealed that three Under Code bands, Phantasmagoria, Vidoll, and 12012, were all scheduled for a Major Label Debut together, but it was derailed when Kisaki was arrested and convicted of tax evasion at the end of 2006.

+Vidoll had a "Graduation" concert in February 2007, and released a best of album, PV collection, and a DVD of their last live.
+They signed with another independent label, Sword Records.